 Urethral obstruction/urinary blockage is a relatively common and life-threatening problem in male cats.
-The most common signs noted by owners include: lethargy/listlessness or restlessness; in and out of the litter box; straining to urinate; vomiting; crying while in the litter box.
-Cats that are completely flat out are in the later stages and are critical emergencies; although, at any stage these cats should be considered an emergency and taken to a veterinarian, as soon as possible.
+The most common signs noted by owners include: lethargy/listlessness or restlessness, going in and out of the litter box, straining to urinate, vomiting, crying while in the litter box.
+Cats that are completely flat out are in the later stages and are critical emergencies, although at any stage these cats should be considered an emergency and taken to a veterinarian as soon as possible.

 Besides diet modification, increasing water consumption is a good long-term management strategy.
 Providing fresh water often and adding tuna juice to the water are good ways to encourage cats to drink.
 Some prefer to drink from a running faucet a few times a day.
-Commercial waterers that provide a constantly re-circulating water source are available.
-Be creative and find what your cat likes, then stick with it.
+Commercial waterers that provide a constantly recirculating water source are available.